-22q Deletion has more than 180 physical and behavioural phenotypic features reported and can affect every body system.
-Most cases of 22q Deletion arise due to the deletion occurring for no apparent reason (de novo).
+Most cases of 22q arise due to the deletion occurring for no apparent reason (de novo).
 This means no previous family member was affected.
 Other cases occur due to the deletion being passed on by a parent with the deletion; this is called autosomal dominant inheritance.

-How is this 22q11.2 Deletion detected?
+How is this 22q detected?

-Genetic testing to confirm the 22q11.2 Deletion is usually done from a simple blood sample sent to a clinical lab.
-The recommended test today involves methods that are more sophisticated than those previously used.
-These tests can tell the size of the deletion or duplication.

-These include "genome-wide" method such as comparative genomic hybridization (CGH), a SNP microarray (e.g., CGA) or MLPA test.
-The old targeted FISH studies can miss some smaller "nested" 22q11.2 deletions or duplications that the more sophisticated methods will detect.
-A standard cytogenetic test (karyotype) is only very rarely able to detect the 22q11.2 Deletion in about 25% of cases and is therefore not a recommended method for detecting 22q11.2 Deletion.
+Genetic testing to confirm the 22q11.2 deletion is usually done from a simple blood sample sent to a clinical lab.
+The recommended test today involves methods that are more sophisticated than the previously used fluorescence in situ hybridization (FISH) as the new tests also can tell the size of the deletion or duplication.
+These include "genomewide" method such as comparative genomic hybridization (CGH), a SNP microarray (e.g., CGA) or MLPA test.
+Again, targeted FISH studies can miss some smaller "nested" 22q11.2 deletions/duplications that the more sophisticated methods will detect.
+A standard cytogenetic test (karyotype) is only very rarely able to detect the 22q11.2 deletion in about 25% of cases and is therefore not a recommended method for detecting 22q11.2DS.